 The Global Development Network (GDN) makes grants and awards for research in economics, public policy, and other social sciences.
 Thematic areas in the GDN include agriculture and environment – among many others.

 GDN’s premise is that good policy research, when properly applied, can accelerate development and improve people’s lives.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-1 — Global Development Awards and Medals Competition.
+1 — Global Development Awards Competition.
 Themes for the awards differ from year to year.
 The awards are open to citizens and permanent residents of developing and transition countries.

-2 — Global Research Projects.
-Each global project involves case studies in different countries on a common theme, and each operates via networking among researchers from different countries.
-Most global projects are for multiple years, and most are funded by major donor organizations.
-Each project is unique in terms of who is eligible to participate.
+2 — Global Research.
+Global research involves case studies in different countries on a common theme, and operates via networking among researchers from different countries.
+Most research projects are for multiple years, and most are funded by major donor organizations.
+Each research project is unique in terms of who is eligible to participate.
 The size of grants is highly variable.

 About Global Research